 Why so many beardy men in blazers feel the need to make videos of themselves in front of a whiteboard is beyond us.

-And even worse, are the ones who say traditional retail is dead.
+The worst are the ones who say traditional retail is dead.
 It’s just not true.
 Now, we’ll happily acknowledge the pandemic has finally pushed us past the tipping point of more businesses doing e-Commerce than talking about e-Commerce.

 But pandemic restrictions aside, shopping centres and actual shops are full and busy at this time of year.

-In terms of traditional and online retail, it’s not either / or but how both channels work together.
+In terms of traditional and online retail, it’s not either / or, but how both channels work together.

 Lesson #1 - Getting the e-Commerce basics right still matters